Read this article summarized with

 Most SOPs are written from memory.
 That’s the problem.

-When an experienced operator describes a process, they skip steps they consider obvious.
-They forget the small adjustments that prevent defects.
-They leave out the safety check that’s become second nature after 10 years.
+When an experienced operator describes a process, they skip steps they think are obvious.
+They forget small adjustments that prevent defects.
+They leave out the safety check that’s been second nature for 10 years.

-Video captures all of it.
+Video catches all of it.
 Every hand movement, every tool change, every machine interaction.
 The knowledge is in the recording.
-The challenge is turning that footage into structured, usable documentation.
+The work is turning that footage into structured documentation.

-During production, an operator cannot stop to watch a 12-minute video to verify one step.
-Quality auditors require documented procedures, not footage.
+During production, an operator can’t stop to watch a 12-minute video to verify one step.
+Quality auditors want documented procedures, not footage.
 ISO compliance demands version-controlled written records.
-And when a process changes, re-recording a video is significantly more expensive than updating a document.
+When a process changes, re-recording is far more expensive than updating a document.

-There are two paths: manual conversion (slower, full control) and AI-assisted video-to-SOP tools (faster, best at scale).
-This guide covers both.
+Video holds the knowledge.
+Documentation makes it retrievable.
+Two paths get you there: manual conversion (slower, full control) and AI-assisted video-to-SOP tools (faster, better at scale).

-This is the method used by quality managers at manufacturing facilities when converting existing training footage into work instructions.
+This is the method quality managers use when converting existing training footage into work instructions.

 Step 1: Setup

-Before you start, arrange your workspace for parallel viewing and writing.
+Arrange your workspace for parallel viewing and writing before you start.

 • Rename the video file: [Process-Name]_[Date-Recorded]_[Operator-Name].mp4